Wint3rmute/tiler/readme.md

 makes you move your tiling-dedicated keyboard shortcuts into a separate file).

-Tiler is a "one-shot" script type - you bind it into a keyboard shortcut, then activate it when you want to align your windows.
+Tiler is a "one-shot" script type - you bind it into a keyboard shortcut, then run it when you want to align your windows.

 ## Usage